Home page | More useful articles | Search for more information | Purple Crayon Bookstores

-- 15th Edition of the Chicago Manual of Style (Link takes you to a detailed review) This is the 2003 edition (the first new edition in 20 years) of the style guide used by almost all children's publishers.
+- Chicago Manual of Style (Link takes you to a detailed review) This is the 2003 edition of the style guide used by almost all children's publishers.
+There has been a more recent one, but this one is still widely used.
 If you want to prepare a manuscript professionally, and find answers to obscure questions of punctuation, capitalization, spelling, and the like, this is a very valuable book to have.
 It will also be a very useful reference when working with your publisher--they will refer to it to justify changes they want to make to a manuscript.

-- Children's Writer's & Illustrator's Market (Link takes you to a detailed review): This extremely useful guide not only lists about 700 publishers and other outlets for your work, with details about their publishing programs and submissions policies, but also includes interviews and other information.
+- Children's Writer's & Illustrator's Market (Link takes you to a detailed review): This extremely useful guide not only lists hundreds of publishers and agents for your work, with details about their publishing programs and submissions policies, but also includes interviews and other information.
 See a sample article I wrote for the 2009 edition: The Acquisition Process.

 - One or two guides to writing or illustrating which resonate with you.
 One good guide for beginners is The Giblin Guide to Writing Children's Books.
 But there are a lot of options for writers, some of which are listed in the Resources section from my Idiot's Guide.
 Illustrators should look at either Uri Shulevitz's Writing with Pictures or Martin Salisbury's Illustrating Children's Books.